-Agency policy and facility SOP D1-8.13 asserts that, "Following an allegation of offender sexual abuse or if an offender is assessed as being at high risk of victimization, the shift commander shall ensure the offender is housed in the least restrictive housing available to ensure safety."
+Auditor comments, including corrective actions needed if does not meet standard Agency policy and facility SOP D1-8.13 asserts; "Following an allegation of offender sexual abuse or if an offender is assessed as being at high risk of victimization, the shift commander shall ensure the offender is housed in the least restrictive housing available to ensure safety."
 An assessment for least restrictive housing is mandated within 24 hours and least restrictive housing options are listed.

 The pre-audit documentation review indicated there were zero (0) offenders placed in involuntary segregated housing, for any length of time, due to being at high risk for sexual victimization.
 However, auditors noted while on site that while offenders did not appear to be involuntarily placed in segregated housing as a result of the risk assessment, it did appear and was reported that offenders (potential victims or otherwise) are sometimes placed in segregated housing pending investigation.
-Several offenders reported that to be the norm.
-With a more in-depth review of investigations and further inquiry, auditors found that the majority of instances were reports generated from offenders already housed in segregation, thus, they remained in segregation.
-Beyond those cases, there were instances where the segregation was voluntary.
-Some of the instances were that of involuntary segregation that offered some documentation of justification, though, auditors felt it could be stronger.
-Specifically, the MDOC PREA Event Checklist does document the "recommended housing placement" and if segregated housing is used there is a space to note the reason no alternative housing was considered.
-It is the auditors recommendation that this documentation be strengthened; to elaborate further as to 1) the basis for the facility's concern for the offender's safety, and 2) the reason no alternative housing was arranged as well as opportunities that have been limited, the duration of the limitation, and the reasons for such limitations pursuant to 115.43(b).
+There were instances noted where segregation placement was voluntary.
+Specifically, the MDOC PREA Event Checklist documents the "recommended housing placement" and if segregated housing is used there is a space to note the reason no alternative housing was considered.